docker/docker-bench-security/README.md

 ```

 By default the Docker Bench for Security script will run all available CIS tests
-and produce logs in the current directory, named `docker-bench-security.sh.log.json`
+and produce logs in the log folder from current directory, named `docker-bench-security.sh.log.json`
 and `docker-bench-security.sh.log`.

 If the docker container is used then the log files will be created inside the container.
 If you wish to access them from the host after the container has been run you will need to mount a volume for storing them in.